 Unfortunately, there are inherent limits to what an immersion blender can do.
 The manufacturers of every model we tested warned that the units should be in continuous use for only a minute at a time, to avoid overheating the motor.
 This automatically rules out some full-sized-blender tasks, such as cooking soup in a blender from start to finish.
 But for any briefer tasks, we wanted a hand blender that could hold its own.

 We also looked for immersion blenders that were comfortable to hold and operate.
 Since an immersion blender is not stabilized, like similar blending and puréeing tools, it needs to be easy to grip and operate with one hand.
 We took note of the design of the trigger, as well as the circumference of the shaft: Models with wider shafts were unwieldy, while those with tapered grip designs were easier to hold for testers of all hand sizes.

 If that weren't scary enough, our tests revealed that the most effective immersion blenders are also the ones with less protective covering over the blade.
-Narrower, cupped blade-guard designs that fully shielded the blade performed poorly in the tests.
+Narrower, cupped blade-guard designs that fully shielded the blade tended to perform poorly in the tests.
 Models with wider, shallower blade guards did significantly better, quickly drawing ingredients into a powerful vortex.
-The downside of such an effective design is a readily exposed blade—I even cut myself while removing one of these blenders from the packaging.
+The downside of such an effective design is a readily exposed blade.

 We had each one blend 300 grams of soup, with equivalent proportions of liquid to solid, for two minutes total (with one minute of rest in between, to respect the manufacturers' one-minute-max run-time rule).
 After blending, we passed the soup through a fine-mesh strainer, while pressing on the solids to extract as much liquid as we could.
 We then weighed how much pulp was left behind.